gnebehay/CMT/README.md

 combined matching-and-tracking framework.
 Details can be found on the [project page](http://www.gnebehay.com/cmt) and in our [publication](http://www.gnebehay.com/publications/wacv_2014/wacv_2014.pdf).
+The Python implementation in this repository is platform-independent and runs on Linux, Windows and OS X.

+#License
+CMT is freely available under the [3-clause BSD license][1], meaning that you can basically do with the code whatever you want.
 If you use our algorithm in scientific work, please cite our publication
 ```
 @inproceedings{Nebehay2014WACV,